 Weld a 4cm 15mm pipe cut off to each pivot pipe elbow.
 The Spa / Jacuzzi pivot point bolt will go through this.
 Drill a small hole to allow any water to drain out as this is the lowest point on the DIY Hot tub cover lifter.

 Drill 3 13mm holes for the bolts.
 Two in the bottom and one in the top.

-Put a 12mm galvanised bolt into the top hole and weld into place.
+Put a 12mm galvanized bolt into the top hole and weld into place.

-Round of all sharp corners and sides of your DIY Spa Cover lift pivot point and paint with your favourite steel protection paint like Rust Guard or Kill-rust.
+Round of all sharp corners and sides of your DIY Spa Cover lift pivot point and paint with your favorite steel protection paint like Rust Guard or Kill-rust.

 Making Spa Cover Lifter

 Once it is all painted and dry, bolt the pivot points to the DIY Spa Cover Lifter frame.
 Use some grease on the pivot point bolts.
 It’s now time to bolt it into the concrete slab.
 I used 12mm dynabolt concrete bolts.
 Use a socket set to make sure it’s bolted down nice and tight.

 Test for square operation and make any adjustments as necessary.
 I will need to put some padding or rubber on the DIY Jacuzzi Cover Lifter side that touched the floor as to stop it being damaged by the concrete slab.

 Below is the video of my DIY spa cover lifter, that some of you have been asking for to see it in action.